PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Abstract

 \section{Abstract}

-Multi-modal large language models that have image output are emerging.
-Many image generation benchmarks focus on aesthetics instead of fine-grained generation capabilities.
+Omni-modal models that have multimodal input and output are emerging.
+However, benchmarking their multimodal generation, especially in image generation, is challenging due to the subtleties of human preferences and model biases.
+Many image generation benchmarks focus on aesthetics instead of the fine-grained generation capabilities of these models, failing to evaluate their visual intelligence with objective metrics.
 In \pa{}, we propose using semantic segmentation tasks to objectively examine their fine-grained generative intelligence with pixel precision.
-We find the latest \acrlong{geminipro} has emergent image generation capabilities that generate semantic masks with high fidelity under zero-shot settings, showcasing visual intelligence unseen before and true generalization in new image generation tasks.
+With our benchmark and experiments, we find the latest \acrlong{geminipro} has emergent image generation capabilities that generate semantic masks with high fidelity under zero-shot settings, showcasing visual intelligence unseen before and true generalization in new image generation tasks.
 We further investigate its results, compare them qualitatively and quantitatively with those of other models, and present failure cases.
-The findings not only signal exciting progress in the field but also provide insights into future research related to multimodality, reasoning, interpretability and benchmarking.
+The findings not only signal exciting progress in the field but also provide insights into future research related to dataset development, omni-modal model development, and the design of metrics.